fkarg/fkarg.github.io/drafts/identity.md

 # Personal Identity

 > Generally, personal identity is the unique numerical identity of a person in
-> the course of time.[1][2]
-That is, the necessary and sufficient conditions
+> the course of time.
+That is, the necessary and sufficient conditions under
-> under which a person at one time and a person at another time can be said to
+> which a person at one time and a person at another time can be said to be the
-> be the same person, persisting through time. - [Wikipedia][wikipersonal]
+> same person, persisting through time. - [Wikipedia][wikipersonal]

 - what is identity?